 Li-ion batteries have a number of advantages over lead-acid batteries, as mentioned they are much smaller and lighter for the same capacity but they are also able to be deeply discharged 80-90% of total capacity without compromising the life of the battery.
 Furthermore, they can be recharged faster and are less likely to degrade during deep discharging so have a potential to last much longer.
 The fast charging capability is a huge advantage for use in electric vehicles as the slow charging time of lead-acid has been a major drawback to consumer uptake.

 For hybrid and off-grid solar power systems the high power density of Li-ion means batteries require much less space in a home and the battery system can be pre wired which reduces installation cost.
-Furthermore Li-ion battery systems do not expel any volatile gases during charging & discharging unlike some lead-acid batteries and so can safely be stored inside an building without the need for complex venting systems.
+Furthermore Li-ion battery systems do not expel any volatile gases during charging & discharging unlike some lead-acid batteries and (depending on local regulations) are safe to be installed inside an building without the need for complex venting systems.

-Until as recently as early 2016 lithium based batteries were considerably higher cost when compared when lead-acid.
-The added cost was previously due to the complexity of lithium battery modules which are made up of hundreds and even thousands of individual cells.
-These cells which have a very high energy density can heat up during use, thus requiring a sophisticated control system to monitor cell temperatures and voltage.
+Until as recently as early 2016 lithium based batteries were considerably higher cost when compared to lead-acid batteries.
+The added cost is mostly due to the complexity of lithium battery modules which are made up of hundreds of individual cells linked together with complex electronic systems.
+Individual lithium cells have a very high energy density and can heat up during use, thus they require sophisticated control systems to monitor cell temperatures and voltage.
 This control system known as a battery management system (BMS) protects the battery from such things as over-current, over-voltage and over-temperature conditions, which can permanently damage the battery and in a worst case scenario lead to a fire.

 Due to the rapidly expanding electric vehicle market the cost of lithium battery systems for home use has plummeted.
 Tesla Motors has now almost completed construction of what has been referred to as the “Giga factory” to supply huge volumes of Li-ion batteries into the market with the aim of driving down the cost of the technology.
 This together with mainstream car manufacturers producing increasingly more EVs, is predicted to reduce the cost of Li-ion by up to 30% over the next few years.
 The cost reduction along with the growing number of solar inverter manufacturers producing inverters with chargers compatible with lithium BMS's will see lithium energy storage systems widespread in homes with businesses in the near future.